-The reasoning behind her statement was based on two scenarios that she had the privilege of witnessing.
-Scenario 1: A Christian woman, who decided not to have sex before marriage, married a man who portrayed himself to be a Christian.
-However, during their marriage he was extremely wicked to her, she expressed, and the union ended up in a divorce.
-Scenario 2: Another woman who decided to test every single thing (in her own words) ended up marrying a good man, who loves her, and they both enjoy a great marriage.
+Her reasoning was based on two scenarios that she was privileged of witnessing.
+Scenario 1: A Christian woman who chose not to have sex before marriage married a man who appeared to be a Christian.
+However, he was extremely cruel to her during their marriage, and the union ended in divorce.

-God commands His children to be holy because that is the way He is (1 Peter 1:16).
-Also, we must remember that we were bought with a precious price, thus, we are no longer our own, and God dwells with us—“The body is not meant for sexual immorality, but for the Lord, and the Lord for the body...Or do you not know that your body is the temple of the Holy Spirit within you, whom you have from God?
+But if we are to go with what is written in scripture, our holiness, or desire to abstain from sexual sin, must be greater than marriage.
+1 Corinthians 6:13, 19-20 tells us: “The body is not meant for sexual immorality, but for the Lord, and the Lord for the body.” “...Or do you not know that your body is the temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
-So glorify God in your body.”
-(1 Corinthians 6:13, 19-20 ESV)
+So glorify God in your body.””

 What determines a successful relationship?

-Given the second point which was raised about the woman who slept around, yet, ended up with a great spouse, I would say—Praise God!
-This should make the woman realize how merciful and good, God is.
-Regardless of her disobedience to His commands (as a believer), He chose to have mercy on her.
-Thus, this shouldn’t be an opportunity to gloat or undermine what is written in the Bible, rather this kind gesture from God should drive the defaulter to realize their sin, and repent.
+To respond to the second point raised about the woman who slept around but ended up with a great spouse, I would say, "Praise God!"
+God's kindness to her should demonstrate to her how merciful and good God is.
+He chose to have mercy on her despite her disobedience to his commands.
+Thus, rather than gloating, undermining what is written in the bible, or mistaking God's mercy for passivity, this kind gesture from God should drive the defaulter to recognize their sin and repent.

 What do you think about this article?
 Leave your thoughts below.
 Also, remember to like, share and subscribe to receive our articles directly to your inbox.